Dystopia Chapter 10: A Promotion with Perks

 - 4 min read

 My head was pounding and my stomach ached as if someone had punched me repeatedly.
-I stood on the roof, bent over the retaining wall, vividly recalling last night’s incident.
+I stood on the roof, bent over the retaining wall, vividly recalling last night's incident.
 So confident he was.
-Below, beyond the wall, workers digging, preparing for another victim of the times, lowered for eternity.
+Below, beyond the wall, workers dug, preparing another grave — one more victim of the times, lowered for eternity.

-Lost in my thoughts, a soft voice breaks the moment.
-“Excuse me, Jesse?”
+Lost in my thoughts, a soft voice broke the moment.
+"Excuse me, Jesse?"

-I slowly turn to an unexpected sight.
-Focusing my attention on a young, petite woman standing nearby.
-She had strawberry-blond hair, wore slightly worn but clean boots and jeans that fit her well.
+I slowly turned to an unexpected sight.
+I focused my attention on a young, petite woman standing nearby.
+She had strawberry-blond hair, wore slightly worn but clean boots, and jeans that fit her well.
 A gun holster hung from her right hip, and she had a tucked-in shirt covered by a leather vest.
-Ours eyes met.
+Our eyes met.
 Confident, neither friendly nor worried.

-“Excuse me, Jesse, I believe.
+"Excuse me, Jesse, I believe.
 They sent me with a request.
 The committee wants to meet with you.
-Follow me, please,” turning, she proceeds to the roof’s exit.
+Follow me, please," she said, turning toward the roof's exit.

-“Wait,” returning to reality, looking for words, trying to make a coherent sentence, babble, “Excuse me, the committee, me, why, where?”
-I must sound like an idiot.
+"Wait," I said, returning to reality, looking for words, trying to make a coherent sentence, babbling, "Excuse me, the committee, me, why, where?"
+I must have sounded like an idiot.

-“This way, please”, as she said softly, sauntered away knowing full well I would follow.
+"This way, please," she whispered, then sauntered away, knowing full well I would follow.

-I have worked in the mess hall a long time and would have surely remembered her, still.
+I had worked in the mess hall a long time and would have surely remembered her, still.
 Without another thought, I followed this stranger to… whatever she was selling.

 Following behind, I asked her name.